 LGL Syndrome / LGL Leukemia (Large Granular Lymphocyte (LGL) Syndrome, T-Cell Granular Lymphocytic Leukemia, Large Granular Lymphocyte (LGL) Leukemia).

 LGL syndrome is defined as a neoplastic disease (REAL classification) with chronically increased number of large granular monoclonal lymphocytes (white blood cells) (CD3 + cytotoxic NK cells) in blood and bone marrow.
-The disease was first described in 1985 and is distinguished from the much more aggressive NK cells leucemia.
+The disease was first described in 1985 and is separated from the much more aggressive NK cell leucemia.

 - Most have too

 - Most commonly aged 12 - 87 years, median 60 years of age

 get symptoms.
 Often random discovery by medical examination of recurring infections

 - Associated diseases present concurrently with LGL leukemia (40-60%):